 Check out your local competition.
 Where else can people store their goods in your area?
 Are there other self-storage container operations?
 How much to they charge?
 Is your site closer, more visible or more convenient for the local population?
 If so you’re probably onto a winner!

 Also consider who is going to use your facilities.
 For example, often areas with lots of new build houses are a good choice as new homeowners may be short on additional storage space.
 If you are near a lot of small industrial units or offices your customers may largely come from these locations.
 So take some time to investigate who your potential customers will be in your area.

 Using one trip shipping containers made from Corten steel ensures you have a product that will last 10-20 years with minimal maintenance.
 Using new containers ensures you have a nice clean appearance to your facility – very important if you don’t want to put off a large section of your potential market who might like a clean and tidy yard.
 It’s also worth mentioning that if you are already trading as an established business then new containers may be a lot easier to finance.

 Note: You may be interested in a previous article we wrote on choosing a new, used or refurbished shipping container for storage use for some additional information.

 There are actually many different ranges of 20ft shipping container, so for the cleanest appearance we strongly suggest you use a single range.
 This way, when you order your 2nd or 3rd batch of containers in the future, you know they will all come in the same shade of green or blue, have the locking bars in the same position, and the same number of vents in the same places etc…

-Note: When working with us, we try our best to make it as clear as possible exactly what you getting, how often the stock refreshes and how competitive over time a specific supplier is.
-At times when one supplier may be out of stock or suffering delays receiving stock, few other traders have the scope that we do to get in replacements from different suppliers in near identical specs.
+Note: When working with us, we try our best to make it as clear as possible exactly what you getting, how often the stock refreshes and how competitive over time a specific manufacturer usually is.
+At times when one supplier may be out of stock or suffering delays receiving stock, few other traders have the scope that we do to get in replacements from different suppliers with an identical finish.